brentonk/old-website/teaching.md

   * [PSCI 220: Crisis Diplomacy](/psci220) (undergraduate).
 Course materials
     are available [on GitHub](https://github.com/brentonk/psci220).

-My office hours this semester are Mondays, 11:00 a.m. to 1:00 p.m., in
+My office hours this semester are Mondays, 1:00 to 3:00 p.m., in Commons 324.
-Commons 324.

 # Previous Courses